elyra-ai/pipeline-schemas/common-pipeline/pipeline-flow/README.md

 Most nodes have only a single port and thus port references can usually be omitted in links.
 The sole exception to this comes when a node has multiple output ports, in which case node links connected downstream must refer explicitly to the node and port ids.

-### Dataset Schema
+### Datarecord Schema
-Ports on node inputs and outputs support optional dataset schema definitions (see dataset-metadata-v1-schema.json in the current repository).
-This aids processors in easily determining dataset metadata requirements.
-There is a "schemas" array at the end of each common pipeline document in which dataset schemata are optionally stored and referred to from node ports.
+Ports on node inputs and outputs support optional datarecord schema definitions (see datarecord-metadata-v1-schema.json in the current repository).
+This aids processors in easily determining datarecord metadata requirements.
+There is a "schemas" array at the end of each common pipeline document in which datarecord schemata are optionally stored and referred to from node ports.

 ### An Example